openedx/edx-documentation/en_us/developers/source/user_interface_development.rst

 views required to render the page.
 The idea is that the optimizer can produce a single minified file for the factory by statically determining all of its dependencies.

+If using RequireJS (as opposed to Webpack), follow these instructions to make sure the RequireJS Optimizer can optimize your modules.

 * Structure your page so that it has a single root factory file (see :ref:`use_requirejs_to_manage_file_dependencies`).